yansigit/kbo.gg/README.md

-# kbo.gg
+# KBO.GG

-2021 UOU Capstone Project
+KBO.GG is the web service part of 'Real-time Baseball Win-Rate Prediction' project which won the 2nd prize of 2021 UOU capstone awardz.

+## Stacks

 - Typescript & React.js
 - SASS